-Any business can be Green or Eco Friendly, but we have created a list of some of our favorites, we are sure one of them is bound to inspire you.
+Any business can be eco-friendly, but we have created a list of some of our favorite green businesses.
+We are sure one of them is bound to inspire you.

-Even if you don't see your favorite idea on this list, try and incorporate some of the ideas and Green themes into your own unique idea.
+Even if you don't see your favorite green business idea on this list, try and incorporate some of the environmentally friendly ideas and green themes into your own unique idea.

 As we learn more and more about the chemicals in standard household cleaners and their impact on the environment, consumer demand for green cleaning products has risen.
 A green cleaning products business produces and sells eco-friendly cleaning supplies, offering individuals and businesses a safe alternative for cleaning their homes and offices.

 Learn how to start a green cleaning products business.

 The National Institute of Occupational Safety and Health reports that there are over nine hundred toxins and chemicals in today’s standard cosmetics and skincare products.
 As we learn more and more about what these chemicals do to our bodies and our environment, many consumers are turning to natural products.
 Green beauty product business owners offer innovations in beauty care, producing and selling it to the public.

 Learn how to start a green beauty products business.

 Responsible landscaping businesses are looking to integrate green solutions into the traditional business model of the landscaping industry.
 In addition to supplying management and beautification to trees, shrubs, flowers, turf, and mulch, green wise businesses look for ecologically sensitive options for plants, pesticides, fertilizers, and other landscaping supplies.

 Learn how to start a responsible landscaping business.